Frequently Asked Questions

 Icynene® complies with the BOCA, SBCCI and the ICBO Uniform Building Codes.
 It has been evaluated by the Council of American Building Officials National Evaluation Service and has been the subject of research projects by the NAHB Research Center.
 Health problem concerns associated with other building products in recent years such as asbestos, urea formaldehyde and glass fibers, dictate the ground rules for acceptance of new building materials.
 The Icynene® product became, to the best of our knowledge, the most extensively tested insulation material on the market today.
 The testing included the most sensitive emissions tests developed to date, tests that few other building materials have ever been through.

-A foam that adheres to building materials, like Icynene insulation, must remain flexible in order to maintain its air seal.
+A foam that adheres to building materials must remain flexible in order to maintain its air seal.
 Buildings expand and contract with changes of season and temperature.
 If the foam is rigid, it will inevitably develop hairline cracks along the studs and ultimately the air seal will be destroyed.

 The foam is created in seconds after spraying.
 You can watch it expand within seconds to 100 times its original volume, literally before your eyes.
 It completely cures within a few minutes.

 No, it looks like a sponge but it is actually hydrophobic, i.e., it repels water.
 If placed in water it will float and on removal it will dry rapidly and loose none of its insulating properties.

 The foam is a breathing foam, and any moisture in the building's concrete or lumber can escape through the insulation as the building dries out, thus eliminating any risk of rot or mildew.

 No, it is inert.
 Its physical and insulating properties are constant.